 - Add the onions and continue stirring continuously until soft.
 Add the green pepper, celery, garlic and okra.
 Sauté, stirring frequently for 10 – 15 minutes until the vegetables are soft and the okra slime has disappeared.

-- Add the tomato, 2 ½ cups of stock, mushrooms, thyme, cayenne pepper and bay leaves.
+- Add the tomato, 2 ½ cups of stock, mushrooms, beans, thyme, cayenne pepper and bay leaves.
 Bring to a boil then lower the heat to medium-low and simmer gently for 30 minutes.

 - Serve the gumbo with brown rice and sprinkled with some fresh parsley.